SolarNetwork/solarnetwork-build/solarnode-deploy/equinox/README.md

 ## Ivy Configuration

-The build script assembles all the various artifacts that make up the SolarNode Framework using Apache Ivy.
+The build script assembles all the various artifacts that make up the SolarNode Platform using Apache Ivy.
 The **ivy.xml** file configures which artifacts to include in the build.
 Typically you might customize this to add additional artifacts not already included in the framework.